Patrick Mower

-Life and career
+Early life and education

 Mower was born the youngest of three boys in Oxford, to a Welsh father and an English mother, Peggy.
 In his 2007 autobiography, Mower states that he believed for years that his year of birth was 1940, but later he discovered that his birth was not registered and he was born on 12 September 1938.
 After first training as an engineering draughtsman at the Cowley plant of Pressed Steel Company, Mower graduated from RADA.

+Career

 Mower first came to prominence in the early 1970s, as the ruthless government assassin James Cross in the ITV spy series Callan.
 He then appeared as DCI Tom Haggerty in Special Branch, Det.
 Supt.
-Steve Hackett in the police series Target, and featured in one of the last Carry On films, Carry On England.
+Steve Hackett, the lead character in the police series Target, and featured in one of the last Carry On films, Carry On England.
 In the late 1960s, at the age of 28, Mower auditioned and was considered for the role of James Bond in the James Bond franchise.
 However, he was told that he was too young.
-Mower's television roles afterwards included guest appearances in Jason King, Space: 1999, UFO (episode "The Square Triangle"), Minder, The Sweeney and Bergerac.
+Mower's television roles afterwards included guest appearances in Jason King, Space: 1999, UFO, Minder, The Sweeney and Bergerac.
 In October 2000, he made his first appearance as Rodney Blackstock in the ITV soap opera Emmerdale, a role he has portrayed since.